pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing: PRELIMINARIES

 \emph{$\cdot$~\textbf{Zero knowledge.}} For every computationally bounded distinguisher $\mathcal{D}$, there exists the \textsf{Sim} algorithm such that $\mathcal{D}$ successfully distinguishes a honestly generated proof from a simulation proof with a negligible probability, that is, $\textsf{Pr}\{\textsf{Setup}(1^{\lambda},\mathtt{R})\rightarrow(\textsf{crs}, \textsf{td}), \textsf{Prove}(\textsf{crs},\textsf{st},\textsf{wt})\rightarrow \pi,\\ \textsf{Sim}(\mathtt{R},\textsf{td},\textsf{st}) \rightarrow \pi^{'}|\mathcal{D}(\pi, \pi^{'})=1\}\leq \text{negl}(1^{\lambda}).$

-\textbf{Commit-and-prove zk-SNARK.} We particularly emphasize the capability of CaP zk-SNARK that is useful for our scenario.
+\wjsRR{ \textbf{Commit-and-prove zk-SNARK.} We particularly emphasize the capability of CaP zk-SNARK that is useful for our scenario.
 The formal definition can be found in Definition~3.1 of~\cite{campanelli2019legosnark}.
-Essentially, the CaP capability allows a prover to convince a verifier of "$C_{y^1}$ commits to $y^1$ such that $y^1=F_1(x)$ and meanwhile $y^2=F_2(y^1)$".
-Intuitively, we suppose $C_m$ committed to an intermediate model $m$ of a computation and meanwhile the model $m$ is taken as input for completing subsequent computation, that is $m=F(x) \wedge y=G(m)$.
-We next explain how such capability matches the expectation of our scenario features: (\emph{a}) \emph{\textbf{Compression}}.
-Before proving the correctness of a CNN testing, the CNN developer (and testers) store commitments to the CNN model (resp. test inputs), in which commitment is a lightweight method to compress large-size CNN models and test inputs, and seal them as well. (\emph{b}) \emph{\textbf{Flexibility}}.
-Committing to the CNN model in advance provides the developer with certain flexibility that enables proving later-defined statements on the previously committed CNN model, with regard to the test inputs which are usually later-coming. (\emph{c}) \emph{\textbf{Interoperability}}.
-The proofs corresponding to the process of CNN testing are generated separately due to that a CNN model is partitioned into separate parts, so commitments to the CNN model will provide the interoperability between the separately generated proofs.\looseness=-1
+Essentially, the CaP capability allows a prover to convince a verifier of "$C_{y^1}$ commits to $y^1$ such that $y^1=F_1(x)$ and meanwhile $y^2=F_2(y^1)$".}

+\wjsRR{Intuitively, we suppose $C_m$ committed to an intermediate model $m$ of a computation and meanwhile the model $m$ is taken as input for completing subsequent computation, that is $m=F(x) \wedge y=G(m)$.
+We next explain how such capability matches the features of our scenario: (\emph{a}) \emph{\textbf{Compression}}.
+Before proving the correctness of a CNN testing, the CNN developer (resp. testers) store commitments to the CNN model (resp. test inputs).
+Herein, commitment is a lightweight method to compress large-size CNN models and test inputs for saving storage overhead.
+In terms of security, both the models and test inputs are sealed as well. (\emph{b}) \emph{\textbf{Flexibility}}.
+Committing to the CNN model in advance provides the developer with certain flexibility that enables proving later-defined statements on the previously committed CNN model over unexpected test inputs. (\emph{c}) \emph{\textbf{Interoperability}}.
+The proofs corresponding to the process of CNN testing are generated separately due to that a CNN model is partitioned into separate parts, so commitments to the CNN model will provide the interoperability between the separately generated proofs (see Fig.~\ref{fig:relation_up} and Fig.~\ref{fig:relation_down}).}